zealot0515/tcpservertest/README.md

 # tcpservertest
-this is demo project for take home test

 i create a server with socket, receive client's cmd and send request to other server via http request